-I study everything organized crime, with a special focus on the links between organized crime and politics.
+I study criminality and violence, with a special focus on the links between organized crime and politics.
 My research uses novel datasets and often relies on mixed-method designs.
-My dissetation investigates how government policies can incentivize criminal organizations to diverisfy their activities and expand their presence to new territories, and in turn, how they establish themselves in new territories by building networks with government officials.
-Other projects examine why criminal organizations kill politicians, why they assassinate police officers, and how they exploit migrant flows.
+My dissertation investigates how government policies can incentivize criminal organizations to diverisfy their activities and expand their presence to new territories, and in turn, how they establish themselves in new territories by building networks with government officials.
+Related projects examine why criminal organizations kill politicians, why they assassinate police officers, and how they exploit migrant flows.
+Other projects analyze how women politicians impact the prevalence of violence against women, and how police reform affects crime and violence.

 You can find my CV here.